-The internet is regularly used as part of the course-work at SES by teachers and students.
-All students utilizing the internet at Sugarmill Elementary School must have a signed Acceptable Use Policy letter on file with their teacher.
-Students at SES have Chrome books for instructional uses only.
-Students not following the guidelines established by the school/teacher for correct use of this tool will result in losing the use of the chrome book (as stated by administration) and paper pencil instruction will be the alternative tool for students.
+The internet is regularly used as part of the instructional day in classrooms.
+Students in grades 1-5 will be issued Google E-mail for instructional purposes.
+All students utilizing the internet at Sugarmill Elementary School will participate in lessons on the acceptable use of chrome book.
+Chrome books are for instructional use only.
+Students not following the guidelines established by the school/teacher for correct use of this tool will result in the loss of chrome book privileges (as stated by administration).
+Paper and pencil instruction will be the alternative tool for students.
+Students are also responsible for taking care of their chromebooks.
+Any damage caused intentionally as determined by administration can result in fines.